 The first step to take when a dental emergency arises is to contact us immediately.

-Our friendly and caring dental team can offer advice over the phone and will book you an emergency appointment.
-We always try to see anyone in pain as soon as possible, normally within a day.
-This initial visit allows us to diagnose the problem and to provide treatment to relieve pain or discomfort.
-Restorative treatment is given at a follow-up appointment.
+Where appropriate we will offer advice over the phone and schedule an emergency appointment for you as soon as possible.
+We always try to see anyone in pain as soon as possible, usually within 24 hours.
+This initial visit allows us to diagnose the problem and to provide immediate treatment to relieve acute pain or discomfort.
+If required, restorative treatment is given at a follow-up appointment.

 Tooth pain is often due to a tooth infection.
-If you have a cracked tooth, a cavity or a leaky filling, bacteria can get into the tooth, causing an infection in pulp right in the centre of the tooth.
-The pulp contains all the nerves, which is why it hurts!
-You may also notice the gum around the tooth is red and puffy, or that you have a persistently nasty taste or bad breath.
+If you have a cracked tooth, your toothache may be caused by a cavity or a leaky filling.
+As a result, bacteria can get into the tooth, causing an infection in pulp right in the centre of the tooth.
+The reason you feel pain is because the pulp contains all the nerves.
+You may also notice the gum around the tooth is red and puffy, or experience a persistently nasty taste or bad breath.

 In situations were the tooth infection has advanced significantly, root canal treatment may be necessary.

 Our dentists are skilled in the procedure for root canal therapy.
 We will take time to explain every aspect of treatment so you understand what’s involved.
 Our approach ensures pain associated with treatment is kept to a minimum, ensuring your tooth feels more comfortable once the procedure is completed.
 Your tooth can then be fully restored with a dental crown , which helps protect and preserve it.

 Extracting a tooth is always the last resort here at Dental Art, as we will do everything possible to save your natural teeth.